Colorado Eviction Notice

 Step 1: Provide Notice to the Tenant

-The landlord must serve the appropriate eviction notice to the tenant, detailing the grounds for eviction and the time frame for compliance.
-Notices can be delivered via first-class mail, personal service, or messenger.
+Landlords must serve the appropriate eviction notice to tenants, detailing the grounds for eviction and the time frame for compliance.
+Additionally, landlords can deliver notices via first-class mail, personal service, or messenger.

 Step 2: Wait for the Tenant to Respond

-If the tenant pays the rent, corrects the lease violation, or vacates within the specified timeframe, no further action is necessary.
+If tenants pay the rent, correct the lease violation, or vacate within the specified timeframe, no further action is necessary.

 Step 3: File Initial Court Documents

-If the tenant does not comply, the landlord can file a complaint with the county court, including:
+If tenants do not comply, landlords can file a complaint with the county court, including:

 - Complaint in Forcible Entry and Detainer (JDF-101)